FC Den Bosch: Players in international tournaments

-The following is a list of FC Den Bosch players who have competed in international tournaments, including the UEFA European Championship and the CONCACAF Gold Cup.
-To this date no Den Bosch players have participated in the FIFA World Cup, Africa Cup of Nations, AFC Asian Cup, Copa América, or the OFC Nations Cup while playing for FC Den Bosch.
+The following is a list of FC Den Bosch players who have competed in international tournaments, including the FIFA World Cup, UEFA European Championship, CONCACAF Gold Cup and the Africa Cup of Nations.
+To this date no FC Den Bosch players have participated in the AFC Asian Cup, Copa América, or the OFC Nations Cup while playing for FC Den Bosch.